 How will the transportation of the future reduce its reliance on fossil fuels?
-Despite all its advantages, one of the biggest disadvantages of photovoltaics (PV or solar power), and most renewable energies sources, is the difficulty of storage and transport for later use.
+Despite all its advantages, one of the biggest disadvantages of photovoltaics (PV or solar power), and most renewable energy sources, is the difficulty of storage and transport for later use.
 Storage of PV-generated power is inefficient without good batteries.
-You can fill up on petrol at any number of pumps throughout your neighborhood, but where, if you looked now, could you find the power necessary to charge up a battery-operated automobile if you were out and about and your meter was verging on ‘E’?
+You can fill up on petrol at any number of pumps throughout your neighbourhood, but where, if you looked now, could you find the power necessary to charge up a battery-operated automobile if you were out and about and your meter was verging on ‘E’?
 Innovative solutions are currently being experimented with by a number of forward-thinking companies in different regions throughout the world.

 Better Place: Aiming to make Electric Vehicles a common sight